Nictiz/Nictiz-tooling-testscripts/generate/README.md

 The tooling will by default add one `origin` and one `destination`, both with `index` set to 1.
 The ConformanceLab extension to define if the origin/destination is the system under test is added and populated based on the scenario.

-If needed, this behavior can be overrules with the following tags:
+If needed, this behavior can be overruled with the following tags:

 * `<nts:origin index="..." isSUT="[true|false]"/>`
 * `<nts:destination index="..." isSUT="[true|false]"/>`